azir9200/car-washing-system/readme.md

 ## Configuration

--Create .env file in the root folder of your project.
+Create .env file in the root folder of your project.
 Then add necessary configuration variables in the .env file, Like

 PORT=500, DB-URL, API KEY, PASSWORD HASHING SYSTEM, JWT SECRET etc